Limiting Reagent (Reactant)

 There are two general methods to find the limiting reagent.

-One trick to determine the limiting reagent is to compare the molar ratio of the reactants and compare them to the actual stoichiometric ratio.
+One trick to determine the limiting reagent is to compare the reactants’ molar ratio to the actual stoichiometric ratio.
 The reactant having fewer moles than required is the limiting reagent.
 Then, proceed to calculate the amount of product produced by the reactants and the remaining excess reagent left in the reaction.

 Another method of determining the limiting reagent is comparing the amounts of products formed from each reactant.
 An advantage of this method over the previous method is that it can be extended to many reactants.
 After balancing the chemical reaction, use stoichiometry to calculate the quantities of the products produced for each separate reactant.
 The reactant that produces the least amount of products is the limiting reagent.
 The amount of the products in grams formed from the limiting reagent is defined as the theoretical yield.